Sheikha Moza Meets Turkiye's First Lady

-New York: HH Sheikha Moza bint Nasser, Chairperson of Education Above All Foundation (EAA) and UN Sustainable Development Goal Advocate, met here on Sunday with Turkiye's First Lady HE Emine Erdogan.
+(MENAFN- Gulf Times) Her Highness Sheikha Moza bint Nasser, Chairperson of Education Above All Foundation (EAA) and UN Sustainable Development Goal Advocate, met in New York on Sunday with Turkiye's First Lady Emine Erdogan.

-During the meeting, they discussed a number of topics of common interest, pertaining to the efforts made towards achieving the United Nations Sustainable Development Goals.

 Legal Disclaimer: